 • A letter or assessment report from a medical professional verifying a disability and explaining its impact on one or more life activities, including learning.

-• Medical records that include diagnosis and a signature from a clinician
+• Medical records that include diagnosis

 • History of accommodations used in past education, work, or similar settings (e.g. IEP).